Creepail/Creepail/README.md

 </div>

 ---
-<h3 align="center">What i like</h3>
+<h3 align="center">What I like</h3>

-As you've seen from my profile picture, im a big fan of pokémon and video game in general !
-My favorite game to play right now being **risk of rain 2.** I also enjoy reading and writting, even if i haven't made any of it public yet
+As you've seen from my profile picture, I'm a big fan of pokémon and video games in general!
+My favorite game to play right now being **risk of rain 2.** I also enjoy reading and writting, even though I haven't made any of it public yet

-Anyway, thanks you for checking out my Github but i have sleep to catch up on to, good night.
+Anyway, thanks you for checking out my Github but I have sleep to catch up on to, good night.

 <div align="center">
 <img  src="https://media.giphy.com/media/HtqFbL7el09oY/giphy.gif?cid=ecf05e47tfmgnzc1oebumi5o3jpc3388bhjj39kyrujbb04p&rid=giphy.gif&ct=g" width="500"  />